-In the context of compliance with the Laws and Regulations relating to the employment of natural persons, all Suppliers undertake to comply with the "Michelin Group Prescriptions: Personnel
+As part of compliance with the Laws and Regulations relating to the employment of natural persons, Supplier shall comply with the "Group Prescription: Personnel" document.

 3.12 - Code of Conduct

 In addition to complying with the Laws and Regulations and the points set out above, Supplier is expected to define its own code of conduct that is appropriate to its particular situation, promoting a culture of integrity, and to implement detection, prevention and monitoring measures, such as communications, training, ethical guidelines, internal control, disciplinary measures, etc.